Pretend-to/mio-previewer/README.md

 ## Streaming behavior and cursor management

-This project supports two modes:
+The `isStreaming` prop controls whether a blinking cursor is displayed at the end of the rendered content:

-- Non-streaming: `isStreaming=false` — Markdown is fully re-parsed on
+- `isStreaming=false` — No cursor is shown.
+Use this for static content or when streaming has finished.
-	each update.
-- Streaming: `isStreaming=true` — updates are treated as incremental
-	chunks. `MdRenderer` will try a cheap append-to-last-text-node optimization for simple text chunks, otherwise it falls back to re-parsing the entire Markdown.
+- `isStreaming=true` — A blinking cursor is displayed at the end, indicating that content is actively streaming/updating.

-While streaming, a special AST node `{ type: 'component', name: 'cursor' }
-` is inserted at the end of the AST to render the `BlinkingCursor`.
-The helper `manageCursor(ast, 'add'|'remove')` handles insertion/removal.
+When `isStreaming` is `true`, a special AST node `{ type: 'component', name: 'cursor' }` is inserted at the end of the AST to render the `BlinkingCursor` component.
+The helper `manageCursor(ast, 'add'|'remove')` handles insertion/removal of this cursor node.

 ## Plugin System